michaelodusami/Yumex/README.md

 -   [ ] Users can view posts and comments, but to upvote, create, add or any manipulation.
 User must create an account
 -   [ ] Users will be able to connect their google information so login with google
 -   [ ] Users will be able to sort food by category of food (similar to uber eats)
+-   [ ] There will be a category of food associated with each post

 ## Video Walkthrough